simard-landscape-lab/rabasar/notebooks/readme.md

 ### Remarks about BM3D

 The `bm3d` regularizer is quite complex and thus required many more computational resources.
-In the notebooks, we only apply the RABASAR with the `bm3d` regularizer to `1000 x 1000` box otherwise such an application would likely require days to run in the current implementation.
-Moreover, we also note the weights across the different despeckling is also different.
-This is in part due to the implementation of the `bm3d`, but also because it is clearly much more sensitive to smoothness in the original image than `tv`.
-As such, the weight for the ratio image is different than that used for the temporally averaged reference.
+In the notebooks, we only apply the RABASAR with the `bm3d` regularizer to a `1000 x 1000` box otherwise such an application would likely require days to run using the current implementation.
+Moreover, we also note the weights across the different despeckling tasks (despeckling the ratio image vs. the temporally averaged reference) is also different.
+We suspect that `bm3d` is more sensitive to smoothness in the image that is de-speckled than `tv`.
+Fortunately, we were able to use the same parameters for both ALOS-1 and for UAVSAR.